pterodactyl-app/Pterodactyl-app/CONTRIBUTING.md

 ##Done !

-put the json file in a zip and then make a issue and post your discord name#1234 with it so i can add you to the file with translators.
+then make a pull requests and post your discord name#1234 with it so i can add you to the file with translators.

 thank you very much.